 Sounds pretty much like superhuman qualities.
-Time to go get a good back rub, don’t you think?
+Time to get a good back rub, don’t you think?

-If you are looking for a workout routine that will help you speed up recovery, reach your fitness goals faster and rapidly hit your peak, then check out the Recovery Workouts program.
+If you are looking for a workout routine that will help you speed up recovery, reach your fitness goals faster and hit your peak rapidly, then check out the Recovery Workouts program, here!

 Hands On Research: The Science of Touch